-Plastic Waste Management Rules, 2016
+▶ Plastic Waste Management Rules, 2016

-The Rules provide for:

-- i) Increase in minimum thickness of plastic carry bags from 40 to 50 microns. - ii) First time cover and stipulate minimum thickness of 50 microns for plastic sheets being used for packaging and wrapping commodities to facilitate collection and recycle of plastic waste.

-- iii) Revamped pricing mechanisms for plastic carry bags by introducing plastic waste management fee to be paid by retailers/street vendors willing to provide carry bags as pre-registration charge. - iv) Ways and means to promote gainful utilization of plastic waste such as energy recovery, in road construction, etc. - v) Introducing user charge and spot fines by local authority.

-The Ministry for the first time notified the separate set of rules for management of construction and demolition waste in the country as Construction and Demolition Management Rules, 2016.

-Under the rules, every waste generator has been made responsible for collection, segregation of concrete, soil and others and storage of construction and demolition waste generated separately, deposit at collection centre so made by the local body or handover it to the authorised processing facilities, ensure that there is no littering or deposition so as to prevent obstruction to the traffic or the public or drains.
+- The Rules provide for: - Increase in minimum thickness of plastic carry bags from 40 to 50 microns. - First time cover and stipulate minimum thickness of 50 microns for plastic sheets being used for packaging and wrapping commodities to facilitate collection and recycle of plastic waste. - Revamped pricing mechanisms for plastic carry bags by introducing plastic waste management fee to be paid by retailers/street vendors willing to provide carry bags as pre-registration charge. - Ways and means to promote gainful utilization of plastic waste such as energy recovery, in road construction, etc. - Introducing user charge and spot fines by local authority. - ➤ The Ministry for the first time notified the separate set of rules for management of construction and demolition waste in the country as Construction and Demolition Management Rules, 2016. - ▶ Under the rules, every waste generator has been made responsible for collection, segregation of concrete, soil and others and storage of construction and demolition waste generated separately, deposit at collection centre so made by the local body or handover it to the authorised processing facilities, ensure that there is no littering or deposition so as to prevent obstruction to the traffic or the public or drains.

-The service providers are required to prepare a comprehensive waste management plan covering segregation, storage, collection, reuse, recycling, transportation and disposal of construction and demolition waste generated within their jurisdiction.
-They are also responsible for removal of all construction and demolition waste.

-Fly Ash Utilization Policy
+► Fly Ash Utilization Policy